encode/starlette/README.md

 * `headers` - A dictionary of strings or list of pairs of strings.
 * `media_type` - A string giving the content type.

+Starlette will automatically include a content-length header.
+It will also set the content-type header, including a charset for text types.

 ```python
 class App:
     def __init__(self, scope):